rje42/rje42.github.io/_posts/2025-01-10-PowerLikelihood.md

 ![Data Fusion]({{site.baseurl}}/images/DataFusion.jpeg){: width="300"}

-Xi Lin's paper on a [power likelihood method](https://arxiv.org/abs/2304.02339) for combining randomized controlled rials and observational data has been accepted to Biometrics.
+Xi Lin's paper on a [power likelihood method](https://arxiv.org/abs/2304.02339) for combining randomized controlled rials and observational data has been accepted to _Biometrics_.
 Co-authors are Jens Magelund Tarp (Novo Nordisk) and Robin Evans.